mrees791/lab-linked-list/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a utility application for Linux systems.
 It provides a struct and functions for creating a linked list.
-It was made for my CPSC-230 Systems Programming course.
+It was made for my CPSC-230 Systems Programming course with the goal of learning how to allocate memory in C.

 ### Built With